 Step 4: Quick clean-up

-Pull the filter out, dump the grounds, give the filter and cap a quick rinse or wash them with soap (Rumble Jars are totally dishwasher safe!).
+Pull the filter out, dump the grounds, give the filter and cap a quick rinse or wash them with soap (Rumble Jars are dishwasher safe!).
 Voilà!
 Clean-up est terminé.

 Step 5: Get Brewsy

 You can drink it straight from the Mason jar!
-Have some coffee left over and want to store it?
-Just screw on the metal lid and stick the remainder in the fridge and drink it tomorrow.
-Cold brew lasts for up to two weeks (but we recommend limiting it to a week or less).
+If you have any left over that you'd like to store for later, just screw on the metal lid and put it back in the fridge for the next day.
+Cold brew can last in the fridge for up to two weeks (but we recommend limiting it to a week or less).

 (NEW!)
 Optional Step 4.5: Use the second-stage filter bag

-That 100% cotton bag that comes with your Rumble Jar is designed to be a second-stage filter, so don't throw it away!
-But it's an added step that will be overkill for most folks, and unnecessary for anyone using the recommended coarse grounds.
-However, if you brew with fine grounds and you really dislike the silty particles that can be characteristic of cold brew made with fine grounds, then this second-stage filter might come in handy.
+That 100% cotton bag that comes with your Rumble Jar is designed to be a second-stage filter (so don't throw it away!).
+It's an added step that will be overkill for most folks, and unnecessary for anyone using the recommended coarse grounds.
+However, if you brew with fine grounds and you really dislike the silty particles that can result from making cold brew with fine grounds, then this second-stage filter might come in handy.
 If so, refer to our separate FAQ about the filter bag for more info on using it with the Rumble Jar.